neuefische/wd-flipped-classroom-curriculum/sessions/self-directed-learning/assets/additional-challenges-js-people-in-space.md

    </details>
    &nbsp;

-2. Create a skeleton html and link the style.css and script.js files.
-"Sanity check" the css by changing the background colour of the page and the javascript file by adding a `console.log("Sanity check")` and making sure you see the log in the browser developer tools.
+2. Build the HTML skeleton and link the `style.css` and `script.js` files to your `index.html`.
+Run a “sanity check” to ensure both files are correctly linked by changing the background color in CSS and logging a message in JavaScript (make sure you can see the log in the developer tools of the browser).
       <details>
       <summary>🙈 Hint</summary>